Tune compensation in nearly scaling Fixed Field alternating gradient Accelerators: Number of betatron oscillations from the second order differential equation

 Now, making use of Eqs. (\ref{Eq:Kx_exact}) and (\ref{Eq:Ky_exact}) one obtains:

 and

 If $\phi_2=0$, then one can write an approximate expression of the tunes as follows:

-where one assumed that most of the focusing comes predominantly from the first two terms in the tune expression (\ref{Eq:tune_BKM}).
-This shows that the AG effect is generally more important in the horizontal plane than in the vertical one.
+where one assumed that most of the focusing comes predominantly from the first two terms in the tune expression (\ref{Eq:tune_BKM}) and where the scalloping angle $\phi$ is obtained from its first \mbox{($\phi \approx \widetilde{F(\theta)}$)} or improved second order approximation \mbox{($\phi \approx \widetilde{h(\theta)F(\theta)}$)}. \\ The above expressions of the tunes show that the AG effect is generally more important in the horizontal plane than in the vertical one.
 The latter is particularly sensitive to the shape of the closed orbit.
 In addition, the contribution of the AG to the transverse focusing increases with the number of sectors. \\ Now, as a verification example, let's fit the tracking data of the scalloping angle $\phi$ at the injection energy of the KURNS 150 MeV FFA with the form given by Eq. (\ref{Eq:phi_series}).
 This yields $\phi_1=-0.2557$ rad and $\phi_2=0.0673$ rad.
 Injecting the latter into Eqs. (\ref{Eq:kxtilde2}) and (\ref{Eq:kytilde2}) yields:

 which is consistent with the tracking simulation results using the TSOCA 3D field map as shown in fig. \ref{fig:tunes_meas}.
 In addition, it is clear that the AG effect is negligible for radial sector fixed field machines where the $k$-value is not important such as cyclotron accelerators or for machines where the orbit scalloping is small i.e. $F(\theta) \approx 1$.
 When the $k$-value is non negligible as well as the orbit scalloping, which is the focus of our analysis, then the net focusing is due to a mixing between the average forces applied on the beam and the alternating sign of these forces.